bbopt/nomad/README.txt

 The minimum version of CMake is 3.14.
 Older versions will trigger an error.
 A recent C++ compiler is also required.

+Before starting the procedure we recommend to set the environment variable
+$NOMAD_HOME with the path where NOMAD has been copied.
+For Linux and OSX,

+export NOMAD_HOME=/home/myUserName/PathToNomad

+For Windows, add an environment variable %NOMAD_HOME% containing the path.
+The remaining text uses the $NOMAD_HOME environment variable.

 The procedure is the following.
 On the command line in the
  $NOMAD_HOME directory: